electric-eloquence/feplet/ABOUT.md

 ### How is this functional programming?

 We are primarily concerned with the evaluation of expressions, not the execution of commands.
-All function expressions receive input and return output.
-This being the case, we don't concern ourselves with side-effects or state.
-We transmit data through functions, but we don't mutate them.
-Data structures are treated as stacks.
-They are added to, but the older parts are never changed.
+Once past the object-oriented initialization, all function expressions receive input and return output, and do not render side-effects or log state.
+Functions (recursively) express new data but never mutate old data returned by previous expressions.
+As a disclaimer, neither Feplet nor JavaScript are _purely_ functional.
+Entire data structures should not be considered immutable by virtue of being atomic units of data.
+Rather, they are _collections_ of immutable data.
+Purely functional languages provide the syntax and optimizations to add to data structures in a purely functional, as well as readable and performant, manner.
+With JavaScript, we'll have to make do with data structures providing just that: structure to data.

 ### Where does the name come from?